Show relevant topic filters »

 Case Studies Students review a written study of a real-world scenario and develop a solution to the dilemma presented in the case.
 Helping students engage in critical reflection by considering multiple alternatives to solving problems.

-Send-A-Problem Students solve a problem as a group and pass the problem and solution to a nearby group who does the same, with the final group evaluating the solutions.
+Send-A-Problem Students solve a problem as a group and pass the problem and solution to a nearby group, which does the same, with the final group evaluating the solutions.
 Helping students work together to practice the thinking skills required for effective problem-solving and for comparing and discriminating between multiple solutions.

 Structured Problem-Solving Students follow a structured process to solve problems.
-Dividing problem-solving processes into manageable steps, so students don’t feel overwhelmed, and they learn to identify, analyze, and solve problems in an organized manner.
+Dividing problem-solving processes into manageable steps so students don’t feel overwhelmed and learn to identify, analyze, and solve problems organizationally.

-Think-Aloud Pair Problem-Solving Students solve problems aloud and try out their reasoning on a listening peer.
+Think-Aloud Pair Problem-Solving Students solve problems aloud and try out their reasoning with a listening peer.
 Emphasizing the problem-solving process (rather than the product) while helping students identify logic and process errors.

 Source/Citation